mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Sets minimum and maximum CPU states to 5% and 100% respectively, regardless of whether plugged in
 * Tells windows to shutdown when the power button is pressed, instead of sleep (regardless of whether it's plugged in or a laptop)
 * Tells windows to do nothing when the lid of a laptop is closed, if it's plugged in (and to sleep if it's not)
-* Minimum CPU core parking option enabled in power managment settings (control panel) and set to 10% on battery, 50% on power
+* Minimum CPU core parking option enabled in power management settings (control panel) and set to 10% on battery, 50% on power
 * Makes 'This PC' the default opening point of windows explorer
 * Win7's Windows photo viewer is enabled as an option for viewing photos and pictures
 * Enables accent colors on title bars, but not taskbars